LLNL/Abmarl/docs/src/gridworld.rst

    grid = Grid(5, 6, overlapping=overlapping)

-means that agents whose encoding is 1 can overlap with other agents whose encoding is 2; agents whose encoding is 2 can overlap with other agents whose encodings are 1 or 3; and agents whose encoding is 3 can overlap with other agents whose encodings are 2 or 3.
+means that agents whose encoding is 1 can overlap with other agents whose encoding is 2; agents whose encoding is 2 can overlap with other agents whose encoding is 1 or 3; and agents whose encoding is 3 can overlap with other agents whose encoding is 2 or 3.

 ..
 WARNING::
    To avoid undefined behavior, the overlapping should be symmetric, so that if